Aoibhinn/portfolio_2/README.md

-# Milestone Project Two | Are you ready to test your coding knowledge
+# Milestone Project Two | Are you ready to test your computing knowledge?

 <img src="assets/images/Ready_to_test_your_knowledge.png">